commercialhaskell/stack/doc/GUIDE.md

 This output means that the text package was downloaded, configured, built, and locally installed.
 Once that was done, we moved on to building our local package (helloworld).
-At no point did we need to ask stack to build dependencies — it does so automatically.
+At no point did we need to ask Stack to build dependencies — it does so automatically.

 ### Listing Dependencies

-Let's have stack add a few more dependencies to our project.
+Let's have Stack add a few more dependencies to our project.
 First, we'll include two new packages in the `dependencies` section for our library in our `package.yaml`: